Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: System Analysis

 \subsection{Pronation/Supination Transmission Kinematics}

-The kinematic chain that conveys the motion from the PS motor to the end-effector comprises two Universal Joints (UJs) whose rotation centers coincide with the origins of the reference frames $\{S_b\}$ and $\{S_e\}$.
-Figure~\ref{fig:UJ_DH} shows the schematization of the PS transmission kinematic chain and resumes the definition of the local reference frames according to the Denavith Hartenberg convention.
-Therefore, the UJ angles $\beta= [\beta_1 \enspace \beta_2 \enspace \beta_3 \enspace \beta_4]^T$ parametrize the homogenous transformation matrix from $\{S_b\}$ to $\{S_e\}$ as
+{The PS motor transmits motion to the end-effector through a kinematic chain featuring two opposed Universal Joints (UJs) with rotation centers located at $O_b$ and $O_e$.} Figure~\ref{fig:UJ_DH} illustrates the schematization of the PS kinematic chain and reports its Denavit Hartenberg parametrization.
+Therefore, the UJs angles $\beta= [\beta_1 \enspace \beta_2 \enspace \beta_3 \enspace \beta_4]^{\top}$ parametrize the homogenous transformation matrix from $\{S_b\}$ to $\{S_e\}$ as

-To simplify the resolution of the inverse kinematics, it is possible to divide the problem into two pieces.
-The position of the origin $O_2 \equiv O_e$ does not depend on the angles of the second UJ.
-Therefore, equating